anoma/juvix-docs/docs/reference/language/pragmas.juvix.md

 # Pragmas in Juvix

 Pragmas in Juvix are used to provide additional information to the compiler about how to handle specific identifiers or modules.
 They offer a way to control the compilation process and can be associated with identifiers by placing a pragma comment just before the identifier declaration.
+The pragmas do not have any semantic significance, i.e., removing all pragmas can affect efficiency but should have no effect on the meaning of programs.

-## Syntax of Pragma
+## Syntax of pragmas

-The syntax for binding a pragma to an identifier is as follows:
+The syntax for a pragma associated to an identifier is as follows:

 ```text
 --8<-- "docs/reference/language/syntax.md:pragma-id-syntax"